brson/rust-contract-comparison/blog/dfinity.md

 experience.

 I am on Linux.
-On Aimee's mac though `dfx` is immediately on the path.
+On Aimee's Mac though `dfx` is immediately on the path.
 This is because the installer installed directly to `/usr/local/bin`.
 This creeps me out a bit
 as I am accustomed to needing to `sudo` to write to that location.
-Maybe it's common on macs to install directly to `/usr/local/bin` without permission.
+Maybe it's common on Macs to install directly to `/usr/local/bin` without permission.
 On Linux, my `dfx` is in `~/bin`.